 - Interest expense: Most of our interest expense is from bank borrowing and capital leases.
 Interest income and interest expenses are also affected by the fluctuation of market interest rates and our total amount of outstanding borrowings.
 If we increase capital leases or borrowings in order to finance further development of our backbone, data centers and for other investments, interest expenses will increase.
 Along with the increase in capital leases, we expect interest expenses to increase. - Impairment of other investments: We hold other investments comprised of available-for-sale securities, nonmarketable equity securities and funds.
-If a fair value of other investment become lower than its cost and such decline in fair value is evaluated as other-than-temporary, we will have to recognize the impairment loss on investment.
+If the fair value of other investments becomes lower than its costs and such decline in fair value is evaluated as other-than-temporary, we will have to recognize an impairment loss on investment. -) Foreign exchange gains: Attributed to the weaker Japanese yen against the U.S. dollar, we recognized foreign currency gain of ¥112 million for the fiscal year ended March 31, 2013.

-E. Off-Balance Sheet Arrangements.
+E. Off-Balance Sheet Arrangements